View Document Text

 Our portfolio managers and analysts focus predominantly on fundamental research in selecting

-our investment criteria and we consider cyclical and other factors to in part determine sector
+investment criteria and we consider cyclical and other factors to in part determine sector and

-and industry weightings.
-The Equity Strategies invest in common stocks that are traded on
+industry weightings.
+The Equity Strategies invest in common stocks that are traded on United States

-the primary determinant of long-term stock price appreciation.
-Stocks are purchased using a
+primary determinant of long-term stock price appreciation.
+Stocks are purchased using a long-term

-long-term horizon and as a result, our annual portfolio turnover tends to be somewhat lower
+horizon and as a result, our annual portfolio turnover tends to be somewhat lower than many other

 The initial position weight is usually 2.5% or less, except for Dividend Growth which is more